yantonov/docker-aliases/README.md

-Here are some aliases for docker.
+Here are some aliases for [docker](https://www.docker.com/).

 ### Usage:
-1. Compile [alias](http://github.com/yantonov/alias) artifact, name it as docker, and put it here.
-2. Add this repository to the front of PATH.
+1. add this repository to the front of PATH
+2. build [alias](http://github.com/yantonov/alias) artifact (or use the available distribution)
+3. name it as docker and put it into this repository (binary file has already ignored inside this repository)